 You can try making these with different combinations of sweet and savory spices or even use different types of nuts.
 Soon enough, you will be adding these to absolutely everything, from breakfast through dessert.

-Candied Cinnamon Roasted Pecans Ingredients
+Roasted Candied Pecans Ingredients

 - Pecans - we’ll usually use whole pecan halves, but if all you have are pieces they will work.
 Just keep a close eye on them while they toast as they may not take as long as the halves.
 You can also substitute other nuts like walnuts, hazelnuts, peanuts or pistachios.